 Next on this one-month budget itinerary is the Tongariro National Park, but not without a few stops along the way.
 If you have the budget, it’s well worth stopping by the amazing geothermal parks along the way.
-Between Rotorua and Taupo, you have Wai-O-Tapu (more info on Viator and Tripadvisor), Waimangu Volcanic Valley (on Viator, Tripadvisor and Klook) and Orakei Korako (on Viator or Tripadvisor).
+Between Rotorua and Taupo, you have Wai-O-Tapu, Waimangu Volcanic Valley (on Viator and Klook) and Orakei Korako.

-Stop by Taupo for a bite to eat using The Foodie Guide to Taupo or Cheap Eats in Taupo.
+Stop by Taupo for a bite to eat using The Food Guide to Taupo or Cheap Eats in Taupo.
 Check out the powerful rapids of Huka Falls, soak in the free hot pools at Otumuheke Stream, or try the Hole in One Challenge on the lakeside.
-See more options in the 12 Free & Cheap Things to Do in Taupo.
+See more options in the 15 Free & Cheap Things to Do in Taupo.

 If you have time or are not enthused by the already suggested stops, then you might like the 2-hour walk around Lake Rotopounamu.
 The walk is an excellent example of New Zealand’s lush native forest and a picturesque lake that shines green when the sun reflects off it.

 Your final destination today is Whakapapa Village or National Park Village, depending on where you can get accommodation.
-The villages are a 10-minutes drive apart and are the closest to the Tongariro National Park.
+The villages are 10 minutes’ drive apart and are the closest to the Tongariro National Park.